-In 2022, the U.S. Courts of Appeals issued 27 substantive decisions involving implementation of the NEPA by federal agencies.
+In 2022, the U.S. Courts of Appeals issued 27 substantive decisions involving implementation of the National Environmental Policy Act (NEPA) by federal agencies.
 The 27 cases involved four different departments and three independent agencies.
 Overall, the federal agencies prevailed in 21 of the cases, did not prevail in two cases, and prevailed on one NEPA claim but not the other NEPA claim(s) in four cases, with a total prevail rate of 78 percent (85 percent if the partial cases are included).
 The U.S. Supreme Court issued no NEPA opinions in 2022; opinions from the U.S. District Courts were not reviewed.

-For comparison purposes, Table 6-1 shows the number of U.S. Court of Appeals NEPA case decisions issued in 2006 - 2022, by circuit.
+For comparison purposes, Table 1 shows the number of U.S. Court of Appeals NEPA case decisions issued in 2006 - 2022, by circuit.
 The number of decisions issued in 2022 is above the 2006 - 2021 annual average of 23 decisions.
-Figure 6-1 illustrates the states covered by each circuit court.
+Figure 1 is a map showing the states covered in each circuit court.